 Compared with other air quality pollutants, there has been relatively little reduction in total emissions over the time series (Figure 2-4).
 The reduction of NH3 emissions over the time series is largely due to a decrease in numbers of some types of livestock such as beef cattle, pigs, and turkeys, leading to lower emissions from the wastes (excreta) of these types of animals.
 The implementation of regulations such as the Nitrate Sensitive Areas Order (1990), and subsequent designation of Nitrate Vulnerable Zones where use of manufactured nitrogen fertilisers and organic manures is controlled, led to a reduction in fertiliser use and resultant NH3 emissions from the late 1990s onwards.
 Overall, the combined effect of changes in animal numbers and the reductions in use of chemical fertilisers resulted in a gradual reduction in NH3 emissions throughout the period from 1990 to 2008.
 However, since then, emissions have mostly increased each year, largely due to slight increases in numbers of dairy cattle, but particularly due to increased use of urea-based fertilisers.
-The price of fertiliser.
-Emissions from chemical fertiliser use have increased by 41% since 2013.
-As a result, UK emissions of NH3 in 2016 were 10% above the historical low point achieved in 2008.
+The price of fertilisers varies and thus there is annual variation in the quantities applied and the balance between types of fertiliser.
+Emissions from chemical fertiliser use have increased by 36% since 2013.
+As a result, total UK emissions of NH3 have increased slightly between 2016 and 2017, by 23%.

 A relatively recent development has been the use on agricultural land of digestates from anaerobic digestion of non-agricultural wastes.
-This emission source was trivial before the mid-2000s but contributed 3% of emissions in 2016.
+This emission source was trivial before the mid-2000s but contributed 4% of emissions in 2017.
 The application of sewage sludges to agricultural land has also grown, particularly in the early 2000s.